Data Privacy and the Future of Business: How Businesses Can Put Privacy First

 - Does your company hire an external audit firm to perform a compliance review of your operational controls?

 - Does your company have a pre-employment screening policy for employees and contractors?

 - Are files and records reviewed, retained and purged in accordance with legal requirements, contractual obligations, and service level agreements?

 Knowing the risks that your company’s data faces is pivotal to making sure it is safely maintained and used.
 However, only 57% of businesses conducted a data security risk assessment in 2020.
 Researching and adopting a privacy framework can help you manage risk and create a culture of privacy in your organization by building privacy into your business.
 Granted, there are many different types of frameworks and some may work better for some companies than others.
 However, the following resources can help organizations get a sense of where to get started: NIST Privacy Framework, AICPA Privacy Management Framework, and ISO/IEC 27701 – International Standard for Privacy Information Management.

 Ongoing training and awareness campaigns for employees is a must for businesses today, especially as the digital world becomes more and more driven by remote work.
 Unfortunately, many businesses are coming up short in terms of their training and awareness efforts.
 For example, 44 percent of organizations provided no cybersecurity training geared toward remote work for their employees.

-2021 was yet another watershed year in terms of business data use and 2022 is likely to be another.
-Therefore, it is imperative that businesses put their best foot forward when it comes to data privacy, and the few steps outlined above can help them make significant strides in developing better privacy habits.
+It is imperative that businesses put their best foot forward when it comes to data privacy, and the few steps outlined above can help them make significant strides in developing better privacy habits.